DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 This project demonstrates the deployment of an IBM® Operational Decision Manager clustered topology using IBM WebSphere® Application Server Liberty on Google Cloud.
 We use Kubernetes and Docker technologies.
 They are available by Google through Google Container Registry and Engine.

-We reuse the ODM Docker material that is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
+The ODM Docker material is use here, which is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
 It includes Docker files and Docker compose descriptors.
 In this tutorial, only the Docker files are used to build the ODM runtime images that will be instantiated in the Kubernetes cluster.

 ![Flow](../images/ODMinKubernetes-Flow.png)